alexch/ruby_notes/ruby-basics/block_scope.md

 * `name` is a parameter of the *block*
 * `s` is a parameter of `twice`

-Q: Which ones are available inside the block?
+Q: Which variables are available inside the block?